Covid 19 coronavirus: Zero new cases for second day in a row

 "I certainly do."

-The worst thing we could do is "blow the whistle too early" and urged Kiwis to continue to stay the course.
+The worst thing we could do is celebrate the success "before the fulltime whistle blows" jeopardise the gains we'd made.

+"Stay the course, stay in your bubble and don't squander what we have achieved by giving this virus a chance that it will all too readily accept."

 Just over 1300 people have recovered - 88 per cent of the total number of Covid-19 cases.

-Four people are in hospital.
+There are 184 active cases and four people are in hospital.

 High Court case allowing son to see dying father